hinell/files-stream/readme.md

 # Files stream
 Module for streaming several files as single for io.js and node.js.

-This module allow gather your data-files into the single readable stream and provide a simple way to stream your data-flow where you want.
+This module allow gather your data-files into single readable stream through which you can stream them as one indivisible file.

 ## Installation

 This module can be installed via `git`.
-Also you need to have installed iojs.
+Also you need to have installed io or node .js.

 ```
 $ git clone https://github.com/hinell/files-stream